citygml4j/citygml-tools/README.md

 }

 dependencies {
-  compile 'org.citygml4j.tools:global-app-mover:1.1.0'
+  compile 'org.citygml4j.tools:global-app-mover:1.4.0'
 }
 ```

-Note that all operations, which are not available as separate JAR library, just require a few lines of code with citygml4j.
+Note that all commands, which are not available as separate JAR library, just require a few lines of code with citygml4j.
 Check out the source code to see how they are implemented.

 ## Building
 citygml-tools uses [Gradle](https://gradle.org/) as build system.
 To build the program from source, clone the repository to your local machine and run the following command from the root of the repository.